HNx1/miniLSTM/README.md

   easy to adapt this output for other purposes.
 - A good exercise is to make the small adaptations required to this codebase to implement some minor LSTM variants such as peepholes, coupling or gating.
+- You could also implement features like clipping or batching in the running process.